marciofelicioo/marciofelicioo/README.md

   <a href="https://marciofelicioo.github.io/CodeCrafters/" style="color: green; text-decoration: none;">
   CodeCrafters
   </a>
-  🌐(This link shows some of my GitHub repositories)
+  🌐 (This link features mostly video showcases and a few simple web projects, which are just some of my work here on GitHub.)
 </p>